siraat-ai-academy/azurex4-cert-bootcamp/README.md

-from pathlib import Path

-# Define the updated README content for AZ-104 only
-readme_content = """
 # ☁️ azure-104-masterclass-labs
 > 🛠️ **Master Azure Administration with 21 Real Labs**
 > Your journey to becoming an Azure Administrator starts here — structured, simplified, and full of confidence.